3096/NTR/README.md

 Changes I made:
 - Replaced screenshot index naming scheme with a timestamp one.
-	- Now it doesn't need to scan the full directory for the index on boot, much faster boot time when there is a lot of screenshots.
+	- Now it doesn't need to scan the full directory for the index on boot, much faster boot time when there are a lot of screenshots.
 - Changed screenshot directory to /Screenshots
 	- The old libctru version NTR uses right now doesn't have `CreateDirectory` in `fs`, so screenshots will not save unless /Screenshots directory is present on the SD card.